 - 1) When a field player, performs violent or dangerous strikes with his stick.
-(901)This includes when a field player raises his stick over an opponent's head and the opponent is hit. - 2) When a field player uses his stick to hook an opponent's body.
-(906) - When a player throws his stick or other equipment on the rink to hit or try to hit the ball.
-(909) - When a player throws himself towards an opponent or otherwise attacks an opponent violently.
+(901) This includes when a field player raises his stick over an opponent's head and the opponent is hit. - 2) When a field player uses his stick to hook an opponent's body.
+(906) - 3) When a player throws his stick or other equipment on the rink to hit or try to hit the ball.
+(909) - 4) When a player throws himself towards an opponent or otherwise attacks an opponent violently.
 (909) - 5) When a player tackles, throws or trips an opponent against the board or the goal cage.
-(909) - 6) When a player commits repeated offences, each leading to a 2 minute bench penalty.
-(923)
+(909)